NuclearPhoenixx/RouteryPi/README.md

 **Automatic installation**

 If you don't want to manually install all the required stuff, you can use my auto-installer sript.
-It can be found here in the `master` branch called `install.sh`.
+It can be found [here](install.sh).

 The obvious advantage is that you don't need to know any technical stuff since this will do everything for you.
-However, this also comes with the disadvantage that it might not work for every Raspbian installation, since there are hard-coded paths and parameters in the script which have to match with the system.
+However, this also comes with the disadvantage that it might not work for every customized Raspbian installation, since there are hard-coded paths and parameters in the script which have to match with the system.

-To use the script, go ahead and download it.
-After that you can easily start it using `sh install.sh` or `chmod +x install.sh` and then `./install.sh`.
-The installer will guide you through every important step.
+To use the script just type `sh install.sh` into the terminal.
+The installer will then guide you through every step of the installation.

 **Manual AP setup**